Written by: Jake Tweedie

 His arm action creates deception and can cause problems when he showcases his high-velocity pitches.
 There is a lack of control and command and this has led to plenty of walks and a reduction in SOs.
 When he does pick up some momentum he can be a dangerous pitcher with plenty of upside as a bullpen arm.

 16. Canaan Smith OF – Charleston RiverDogs (A Full)

 21 Years Old – Throw: R – Bat: L – 6’0″ 215lbs – ETA 2023

 He had a big year in 2019.
 It was his first season with 100+ appearances and he excelled with a plus .300 average.
 This is exactly what he needed after a tough 2018 and he showed his ability to control the zone, which is something he has but lacked the year before.

 His plate discipline improved significantly.
 He started to show the attributes that had him 9th highest in prep history for walks, by being more patient and driving the ball when it allowed him to in the zone.

 He could improve by starting to loft the ball more often, but his bat speed and strength allowed him to hit 11 HRs.
 He isn’t an aggressive hitter and likes to draw walks or make the pitcher have to pitch in the zone, so he can utilize his low swing to drive the ball with power.
 Once on base, he has the ability to SBs, as shown by his 16 last season, he’s not the quickest but a smart runner.

-Defensively he is an average fielder and usually stays corner outfield, where his average arm strength does what’s required but there’s more emphasis on his bat.
+Defensively he is an average fielder and likely a corner outfielder, with his average arm strength.

 If he can continue where he left off in 2019 and develop further in terms of being more aggressive then he could be a valuable player for the Yankees.